amtep/ck3-tiger/README.md

 If you want to build it yourself, you will have to [install the Rust programming language](https://www.rust-lang.org/tools/install).

 For `ck3-tiger`, run `cargo build --release -p ck3-tiger` in the project's directory, then run the program as `cargo run --release -p ck3-tiger`.
 For `vic3-tiger`, run `cargo build --release -p vic3-tiger` in the project's directory, then run the program as `cargo run --release -p vic3-tiger`.
+For `imperator-tiger`, run `cargo build --release -p imperator-tiger` in the project's directory, then run the program as `cargo run --release -p imperator-tiger`.

 ## Visual Studio Code extension